Welcome to the Taubert lab!

 We are especially interested in how transcriptional regulators such as Mediator and Nuclear Receptors control metabolism, stress adaptation, development, and aging.
 Our work is relevant to several areas of medicine, including diabetes, cancer research, and neurodegenerative disorders.
 You can learn more about our research on the "Research" and "Publications" page.

-We are associated with the Department of Medical Genetics and the Cell and Developmental Biology Graduate Program.
+We are associated with the Department of Medical Genetics and its MEDG Graduate Program, as well as with the Cell and Developmental Biology Graduate Program.
 The lab is located at the Centre for Molecular Medicine and Therapeutics (CMMT) at the BC Children’s Hospital Research Institute (BCCHR).